sagemath/trac_to_gh/Issue 3127.md

 # Issue 3127: abelian groups (are lame?) -- bug in comparison of subgroups with group

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3127

 Original creator: was